Statistics Notebook

 Chi-square Test — Compare Proportions / Category Distributions

-Use the chi-square test when both variables are categorical.
+Use the chi-square test when both variables are categories.

-# Is payment method distribution different between cities?
+# Is the payment method distribution different across cities?

 contingency = pd.crosstab(payment_df['city'], payment_df['payment_method'])